lmas/thesis/thesis.typ

 One important detail not mentioned before is how DAMP should handle fluctuating data and other problems associated with signal noise.
-The subject itself is a well-known problem and it is common knowledge that if a signal input contains noise, the output result will also contain noise or worse.
+The subject itself is a well-known problem and it is common knowledge that if a signal input contains noise, the output result also contains noise or worse.
 This remains true for DAMP of course.

-As an example, a basic low-pass filter could filter the data before it is pushed into DAMP and remove the noise in the higher frequencies.
+As an example, a basic low-pass filter could filter the data before pushing it into DAMP and remove the noise in the higher frequencies.
-This was dismissed as being out of scope though, as it would require a lot more time and studies in advanced courses not available for a bachelor's degree.
+This is out of the scope for this thesis though and was thus dismissed, as it would require a lot more time and studies in advanced courses not available for a bachelor's degree.
-And as the results in the following section suggests, the noise might not affect DAMP too much anyway.
+As the results in the following section suggests, the noise might not affect DAMP too much anyway.

-// @book{vaseghi2008advanced,
-//   title={Advanced digital signal processing and noise reduction},
-//   author={Vaseghi, Saeed V},
-//   year={2008},
-//   publisher={John Wiley \& Sons}
-// }

 ////////////////////////////////////////////////////////////////////////////////